Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Resources

 Likewise, ineffective use of technological resources can lead to failure in compliance programs.
-Poor use of technology leads to poor visibility into corporate activity — and once your compliance program loses sight of how your business is really working, your risk assessments will start leading to wrong conclusions.
+Poor use of technology leads to poor visibility into corporate activity — and once your compliance program loses sight of how your business is working, your risk assessments will start leading to wrong conclusions.

-How to avoid areas of failure
+How to avoid compliance program failures

-The goal here is to develop a capacity to support compliance claims with better data and models.
+The goal is to develop a capacity to support compliance claims with better data and models.
 That process is only possible when the capabilities to measure a program’s performance (and measure them accurately) are in place.

-- Start data analytics early.
+• Start data analytics early.
 The sooner you start analytics, the better.
 Your compliance program can be more responsive to actual conditions in the company, making data analytics essential.

 Compliance programs and ZenGRC

-As we mentioned above, using the wrong technology solutions to manage your compliance program can lead to disaster.
+As mentioned above, using the wrong technology solutions to manage your compliance program can lead to disaster.

-Let us help you understand what you need for a successful compliance program, with unmatched technical capabilities including automated evidence collection, compliance dashboards that provide a holistic view into your compliance program, and GRC expertise.
+Let us help you understand what you need for a successful compliance program, with unmatched technical capabilities, including automated evidence collection, compliance dashboards that provide a holistic view into your compliance program, and GRC expertise.

-Sign up for a demo today to ensure your organization has the best tools for your compliance program, the Zen way.
+Sign up for a demo today to ensure your organization has the best tools for your compliance program, the Zen Way.